Select Page

 Then, there are things like direct traffic.
 A SEMRush study found that direct traffic was correlated with high SERP rankings.

 More From TextLinks...
-How to Conduct an SEO Check on Your Website
+Website Design and SEO: How to Tell if Your Website Design is SEO-Unfriendly

 But, direct traffic is hard to define.
 It’s meant to represent traffic that comes from a user typing in a URL, rather than clicking on a link from a referring website.